bunnylab/pyUnicodeSteganography/README.md

 ### Data Corruption

-This method has a couple of limitiations.
+Our zero width encoding method has a couple of limitiations.
 It cannot properly handle unicode strings which contain any of the characters it uses as lookalikes.
 Encoding data into strings which contain these will corrupt the data unpredictably.

 ### Padded Output

-The method also cannot determine where the 'encoded' portion of a string ends if you encode data into a string with more 'capacity' than you use.
+The lookalikes method also cannot determine where the 'encoded' portion of a string ends if you encode data into a string with more 'capacity' than you use.
 The returned bytes/string will instead be null padded up to the total capacity of the string you decode.
 Keep this in mind if encoding binary data.